Cat5TV/reit2csv/README.md

 ## Error Handling

-If the script encounter an error while fetching data for a ticker, it will first attempt to obtain retroactive data for both 1 day and 5 day values.
+If the script encounters an error while fetching data for a ticker, it will first attempt to obtain retroactive data for both 1 day and 5 day values.
 If it continues to fail, reit2csv will check if it is already in your reits.csv output file.
 If so, the existing data will remain (rather than being replaced with N/A, for example).
 It will then skip that ticker and continue processing the remaining tickers.

 If running reit2csv from the console, you will see the error output.
 So if a particular ticker seems to be out of date (I.e., the Timestamp is in the past) you may run the script directly to see what yfinance is saying.